CraigRodrigues/InterviewQuestions-FlipTheScript/README.md

-# Flip the Script
+# Flip the Script (╯°□°）╯︵ ┻━┻
-## A List of Questions To Ask Your Potential Manager/Teammate/Company
+## A List of Random Questions To Ask Your Potential Manager/Teammate/Company

 ### Personal
 - What will be my day to day responsibilities?